Home Water Filtration Systems FAQ

 Chlorine – Usually not a concern, could be leftover from the treatment process of making water safe to drink.

-Petroleum/Gasoline/Turpentine – May be contaminated by an underground storage tank that is leaking gas, paint, or other harmful products into the water supply.
+Petroleum/Gasoline/Turpentine – Gasoline, paints, and other manufacturing products are often made with volatile organic compounds (VOCs) which pose many health risks.
+If your water tastes or smells like these substances, it may be contaminated by an underground storage tank that is leaking gas, paint, or other harmful products into the water supply.
 Water that smells like this is not common, and you should contact your local health agency immediately.

 Metals – Could be from traces of the metals from your pipes.
 Although iron is usually not a concern, too much copper could lead to copper poisoning.